 As previously discussed, the Timothy Branch Trail was evaluated as part of three prior PPS applications, all of which have frontage along Mattawoman Drive and Matapeake Business Drive.
 PPS 4-09003 is located directly north of the subject site.
 This PPS includes a portion of the Timothy Branch Trail, which falls within the stream valley and which was designated as a homeowners association trail only.
 However, an additional 8-foot-wide side path was approved on the east side of Mattawoman Drive, which transitions into Matapeake Business Drive as it moves south.
 PPS 4-16013 and 4-19011 also contain frontage along Matapeake Business Drive.
-For both of these projects, the Timothy Branch Trail was shifted to the east side of Matapeake Business Drive.
+For both of these projects, the Timothy Branch Trail was shifted to the east side of Matapeake Business Drive, as an 8-foot-wide side path.